Skip to main content

 What is the gold price prediction for the UK?

-In GBP terms, gold trades at approximately £3,830–3,840/oz at the time of writing (February 2026), with GBP/USD at approximately 1.35.
-If bank forecasts of $5,400–$6,300/oz prove correct and GBP/USD stays near 1.35, UK investors could see gold at roughly £4,000–£4,670/oz.
+In GBP terms, gold trades at approximately £3,600/oz at the time of writing (17 April 2026), or around £115–116 per gram, with GBP/USD at approximately 1.35.
+If bank forecasts of $5,200–$6,300/oz prove correct later in 2026 and GBP/USD stays near 1.35, UK investors could see gold between £3,850 and £4,670/oz.
 A stronger pound would reduce these returns; a weaker pound would amplify them.
-Sterling has strengthened around 6.6% vs the dollar over the past 12 months, which has already partially offset gold's USD gains.
+Sterling has been broadly flat against the dollar over the past 12 months at around 1.35.
 Track the latest UK gold price on our live prices page.

 Should I buy gold now or wait for a dip?